EVTOL: Air cargo

+Agriculture

+eVTOL systems have multiple applications in agriculture, particularly in the areas of crop protection and cover cropping.
+Guardian Agriculture offers a heavy-lift unmanned aerial platform, the SC1, capable of carrying over 100 kg.
+In 2023 Guardian Agriculture's SC1 became the first eVTOL system to be approved by the FAA for nationwide operation.

 Emergency medical services (EMS)

 In 2020, JumpAero announced it was working on a small, one-seater eVTOL aircraft to allow the rapid deployment of emergency services.
 This type of vehicle is not a replacement for land vehicles or helicopters, but a new tool that, thanks to the electric motor, is faster than the others.

 In 2020, the Canadian Advanced Air Mobility (CAAM) consortium studied the benefits of eVTOL for direct hospital-to-hospital transportation of patients, organs and drugs.

-Recreational flights
+The Horizon Cavorite X7 is marketed as having the range, payload, and vertical landing capability to serve hospitals and rural areas.

+Recreational, racing, and personal flights

 eVTOL aircraft have been created to introduce electric flight into recreational or sporting aviation, such as racing series Airspeeder.

+The single seat Jetson One octo-rotored eVTOL is noted for its use of software to make it easier to fly.

+Flying LuftCar super-jeepney

+In 2024, LuftCar signed a memorandum of understanding with eFrancisco Motor Corporation in the Philippines, to develop, integrate, deploy, brand and market a series of Pinoy flying LuftCar super-jeepney (hydrogen Jeepney van eVTOL built around eFrancisco's vehicle chassis for island hopping).

 Military applications

 In April 2020, the USAF announced $25 million-worth funding of eVTOL projects for development in 2021.
 On August 20, 2020, United States Air Force (USAF) held a demonstration flight of an electric vertical take-off and landing aircraft at Camp Mabry in Austin, Texas.
 It was the first time that a manned eVTOL aircraft took flight under USAF Agility Prime programme.

-On 12 December 2021, Embraer and BAE Systems announced plans to embark on a joint study to explore the development of Eve’s vehicle for the defence and security market.
+On 12 December 2021, Embraer and BAE Systems announced plans to embark on a joint study to explore the development of Eve's vehicle for the defence and security market.